Best Resume Formats: A Guide for 2023

 Functional Resume Format

-The functional resume format, also known as a skills-based resume, focuses on your technical skills and professional know-how while downplaying your work history.
+The functional resume format, also known as a skills-based resume, focuses on promoting your technical skills and professional knowledge over your work experience.

 Functional